HuynhTran112/STM32F103_TFT_PlayVideo/README.md

 ## Result Summary
 *   Video playback runs smoothly at approximately 20 FPS.
 *   SD Card and LCD communicate stably via SPI without data loss.
-*   The system uses only 512 bytes of RAM for buffering, leaving plenty of memory for other tasks.
-*   All code is written at the register level without external libraries, making it easy to understand and modify.

 ## Author
 **Trần Huỳnh**